January 29, 2018

 Hyothyroidism is a lifelong condition that may require lifelong treatment.
 Your treatment will be more successful if you adjust your diet, exercise, and maintain a regular meal schedule to help keep your thyroid levels in balance.

 Resist the urge to try “natural” thyroid medications and supplements that you hear about or find on the Internet.
 In a 2013 study of 10 top-selling thyroid “support” supplements, German researchers found that nine of them contained some amounts of T3 and T4, which can upset the thyroid hormone balance you and your doctor are trying to achieve.

 When they get it right, many people with hypothyroidism report that their fatigue levels improve, they have more energy and sometimes lose weight.

 If you think you are experiencing symptoms of hypothyroidism, ask your doctor.
 If you are diagnosed with thyroid hormone deficiency, it is important to understand the disorder to get the optimal treatment that is right for you.
 Healthcare Associates of Texas specialists work with you to help you find what works best for you.
-Call our Appointment Line at (972) 258-7499 or contact us by email.
+Book an appointment today.

 The information featured in this site is general in nature.
 The site provides health information designed to complement your personal health management.
 It does not provide medical advice or health services and is not meant to replace professional advice or imply coverage of specific clinical services or products.
 The inclusion of links to other web sites does not imply any endorsement of the material on such websites.

 Get tips delivered to your e-mail inbox every month.
 Let’s get happier and healthier together!